GNOME/json-glib/README.md

 developers.

 GObject is a library providing a run-time Object Oriented type system for C developers.
-GLib and GObject are extensively used by the GTK+ toolkit and by the [GNOME][gnome] project.
+GLib and GObject are extensively used by the GTK toolkit and by the [GNOME][gnome] project.

 For more information, see: